k8s-101/workshop/sections/3-kubernetes-and-container-orchestration.md

 Again we'll need to update the image with the correct container registry.
 We also need to configure the webpage to use the address of speedtest-api on the cluster as SpeedTestApiBase, i.e. you'll need to change `http://13.81.246.53` to the external address of your speedtest-api-service.

-Save the updated `speedtest-web.yaml` and apply it to kubernetes:
+Save the updated `speedtest-web.yaml` and apply it to Kubernetes:

 ```shell
 $ speedtest-web> kubectl apply -f Deployment/speedtest-web.yaml